tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

 ## Normalizing Vectors

 *Normalization* refers to a process that adjusts something to bring it within a regular/normal range.
 For example, many albums in my MP3 collection are louder than others.
 This isn't a problem when listening to an album from start to finish, but when I switch to playing random songs across my entire collection, I'm constantly having to adjust the volume dial.
 To solve this problem, I scanned the entire collection using [ReplayGain](https://en.wikipedia.org/wiki/ReplayGain) software.
-This software analyses and adds some metadata to each track indicating what its overall "loudness" is compared to a standard of 89 dB.
+This software analyses and adds some metadata to each track indicating its overall "loudness" compared to a standard of 89 dB.
 When my audio player loads a track, it reads the ReplayGain metadata and automatically adjusts the volume to compensate, thus *normalizing* the loudness of the tracks.
 The tracks still contain the same audio information, but the playback volume is now governed by my dial.

 Normalizing vectors works on a similar principle: the length/magnitude of the vector is converted to a standard unit (of 1) from which it can be increased or decreased while still containing the same direction information.
-To accomplish this, the *x*, *y*, and *length* values are divided by the length, resulting in a magnitude of 1:
+To accomplish this, the *x*, *y*, and *length* values are each divided by the length, resulting in a magnitude of 1:

 <figure>
   <img src="{{ site.url }}/img/aitvuup2/00-normalizing-vector.svg" />